myhades/ha-clash-controller/README.md

 Currently supported service(s): Netflix.

 ## Known Issue
-If you're connecting to a Clash behind Nginx or other reverse proxy, some real-time sensors will not work and get "unknown" instead.
+If you're connecting to a Clash behind Nginx or other reverse proxy, some real-time sensors will not work and get "unknown" state instead.
 I'm still working on this.

 ## Feedback
-To report an issue, please include details about your Clash configuration along with debug logs for this integration.
+To report an issue, please include details about your Clash configuration along with debug logs of this integration.
 You can enable debug logging in the UI (if possible) or add the following to your Home Assistant configuration:
 ```
 logger: